fractal-platform/fractal/docs/guides/how_to_guide.rst

     $ nohup ./gftl --testnet --rpc --rpcport 8546 --datadir data --port 60001 --pprof --pprofport 6061 --verbosity 3 --mine --unlock 666 > gftl.log 2>&1 &

-**WARNNG** Nodes may fail if the ports are in use : ``rpcport`` , ``port`` , ``pprofport`` , you should change them, for example: adding 1 to the port number.
+**WARNNG** If you see error like port ``rpcport`` , ``port`` , ``pprofport`` is already in use, please change the port number.

-**NOTE: If you want to start mining for yourself, go on reading, otherwise you can stop here.**
+**NOTE: The next section introduces how to start mining.
+If you prefer not to do so, you can skip it.**

 How to Start Mining in Test Network
 -----------------------------------------------------

-Step 1. fetch wallet application from https://github.com/fractal-platform/wallet/releases
+Step 1. download wallet application from https://github.com/fractal-platform/wallet/releases

 Step 2. create account in wallet.

-Step 3. apply stake from official site, or ask your friend to transfer stake to you.
+Step 3. apply stake from official site, or ask someone to transfer stake to you.

 Step 4. start local node to join fractal test network.